-Journal of Karnataka Orthopaedic Association (JKOA) is the official Journal of Karnataka Orthopaedic Association started in the year 2013 and the online version was made available in 2018.
+Journal of Karnataka Orthopaedic Association (JKOA) is the official Journal of Karnataka Orthopaedic Association (https://koaindia.org/) started in the year 2013 (Print version Volume 1 Issue 1) and the online version started in 2018, Volume 6 Issue 1 as the first online publication in line with print version.
 It is a double-blind peer-reviewed biannual journal from 2018, published by Karnataka Orthopaedic Association and publishing is overlooked by the Indian Orthopaedic Research Group (IORG).
 Although the editors welcome submissions from all over the world, the journal primarily aims to publish research from Karnataka and India.
 The stress is on the latest research in the field of Orthopaedics including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.

 ISSN 2454-9010 Journal of Karnataka Orthopaedic Association (Print)

 Aim of the Journal

-There are two main Aims of Journal of Karnataka Orthopaedic Association; to produce a body of literature that is clinically relevant and to make this knowledge freely accessible to all.
+There are two main Aims of the Journal of Karnataka Orthopaedic Association; to produce a body of literature that is clinically relevant and to make this knowledge freely accessible to all.
 Journals have shown a trend to move towards a more rigid framework of scientific publications, meanwhile losing the focus that Journals are meant to directly influence and improve patient care.
 Charging for downloading articles imposes another limitation on dispersion and use of knowledge.
 Journal of Karnataka Orthopaedic Association intends to counter these two issues by creating a journal that is intelligent, interactive, and clinically relevant and at the same time completely Open Access.

 The Journal of Karnataka Orthopaedic Association was first published in 2013, the online version was made online in 2018.
 Journal will now (from 2018) continue as a biannual online journal.
 The online version will be an open-access source.
 The journal publishes original articles, systematic reviews and meta-analyses, instructional lectures, case reports, technical notes and letters to the editor.

 Scope of the Journal

 Journal of Karnataka Orthopaedic Association will publish research in the field of Orthopaedics including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, biomaterials, and Congenital disorders.

-Journal of Karnataka Orthopaedic Association accepts following formats of articles
+Journal of Karnataka Orthopaedic Association accepts the following formats of articles

 - Master Class